Count Dooku: Novels

 In Sean Stewart's Yoda: Dark Rendezvous, Dooku attempts to trap Yoda by offering to negotiate an end to the Clone Wars.
 Dooku attempts unsuccessfully to sway Yoda to his cause, while Yoda nearly convinces Dooku to return to the Jedi Order.
 When Anakin and Obi-Wan appear unexpectedly, Dooku believes that Yoda was trying to set him up to be captured, and renounces his former master once and for all.
 In the novel, it is also revealed that Dooku always resented his parents for "giving him away" to the Jedi Order.

 In James Luceno's Labyrinth of Evil, Dooku engineers Grievous's transformation into a cyborg and trains him in lightsaber combat.
 He then schemes with Sidious to invade Coruscant in what he believes to be a plot to kill Obi-Wan and initiate Anakin into the Sith.

 Matthew Stover's novelization of Revenge of the Sith expands upon Dooku's character; it portrays him as an evil man who sees others as mere objects to be used and discarded, and who despises the galaxy's non-human species and plans to exterminate and enslave them once in power.
 It also explains that Dooku believes that Palpatine's staged kidnapping is part of a plan to kill Obi-Wan and turn Anakin to the dark side.
 In this scenario, once the Republic becomes the Galactic Empire, Dooku and Palpatine will rule the galaxy together, while Anakin will command a "Sith Army" formed from the remains of the Jedi.
 The novelization depicts Dooku's death scene from his point of view after realizing that Sidious has betrayed and used him.
 In his final moments, he realizes that Palpatine used him as a means to engineer the war and as a placeholder for Anakin, whom he intended to be his apprentice all along.
 He ultimately realizes that everything he has done has been all for nothing, before being ruthlessly executed by Skywalker.

 Clone Wars (2003–2005)

 During the 2003 animated micro-series Star Wars: Clone Wars, Count Dooku leads the Separatists from behind the scenes, taking the dark assassin Asajj Ventress as his apprentice while training General Grievous in lightsaber combat.
 In the final episode, he plays a part in Grievous's attack on Coruscant and kidnapping Palpatine, setting the stage for Revenge of the Sith.

 Toys

-A number of toys based on Count Dooku have been produced, including the Lego set Lego Star Wars: Duel on Geonosis which recreates the duel between Yoda and Dooku portrayed in Attack of the Clones, and a Hasbro Count Dooku lightsaber.
+A number of toys based on Count Dooku have been produced, including the Lego set Duel on Geonosis, which recreates the lightsaber duel between Yoda and Dooku from Attack of the Clones, and a Hasbro Count Dooku lightsaber.